barebox/barebox/Documentation/user/bootchooser.rst

 Recovery
 ^^^^^^^^

-Recovery will only be called when all boot targets are not startable (That is, no valid kernel found or read failure).
-Once a boot target is startable (a valid kernel is found and started) *bootchooser* will never fall through to the recovery boot target.
+Recovery will only be called if none of the boot targets are startable.
+As long as one boot target is startable, *bootchooser* will never fall through to the recovery boot target.

+Could be a recovery system or barebox script.

 Scenario 2
 ##########

+System description:

-- a system with multiple boot targets
+- A system with multiple boot targets
-- one recovery system
+- One recovery system

+Requirements:

-A boot target that was booted three times without success shall never be booted again (except after update or user interaction).
+- Boot targets that were booted three times unsuccessfully shall never be booted again (except after update or user interaction).

 Settings
 ^^^^^^^^